hosseinkarami-dev/NEAR-RPC-Client-Kotlin/README.md

 A **type-safe**, generated Kotlin client for the NEAR JSON-RPC API.
 This repository contains:

-- `near-rpc-models` — Generated Kotlin `@Serializable` types for OpenAPI schemas.
+- `models` — Generated Kotlin `@Serializable` types for OpenAPI schemas.
-- `near-rpc-client` — Ergonomic Kotlin client built on Ktor that exposes NEAR JSON-RPC methods as `suspend` functions.
+- `client` — Ergonomic Kotlin client built on Ktor that exposes NEAR JSON-RPC methods as `suspend` functions.
 - `generator` — CLI tool that parses the NEAR OpenAPI spec and regenerates `models` and `client`.

 > **Current status:** This library is published for **Android / JVM**.
 The base code is written entirely in Kotlinx Serialization and Ktor, so it can be easily ported to Kotlin MultiPlatform (with some minor changes, of course).
-If the NEAR team or the community requests an official multi-platform release, migration to KMP for iOS and Desktop will be considered.
+If the NEAR team or the community requests an official multi-platform release, migration to KMP for iOS will be considered.

 ---